8base/old-documentation/getting-started/quick-start.md

 - *[API Explorer docs](https://docs.8base.com/8base-console/platform-tools/api-explorer)*

 ### 2.2.
 Roles and Permissions
 We only want to users to see their own notes.
 A custom role can enforce this.
 Navigate to `Settings` > `Roles` and create new role with the name "Reviewer".
-Once created, click the role and lets update its permissions.
+Once created, click the role and let's update its permissions.

 Let's check the appropriate boxes and select the needed options.